 Heat pump consumption represented a significant additional electrical load compared to the rest of the house.
-The annual heat pump electricity consumption, averaged across all customers was 82% of the average annual household consumption in the baseline group with smart meters but not heat pumps (2880 kWh for the heat pump alone compared with 3,498 kWh).
+The annual heat pump electricity consumption, averaged across all customers was 82% of the average annual household consumption in the baseline monitoring group (2,880 kWh for the heat pump alone compared with 3,498 kWh).
 This corresponded to an average annual load factor on the heat pump of approximately 9%-11%.